-Social media is another great way to contact elected officials.
-Most, but not all, use Facebook and Twitter to connect with their constituents.
+Social media is another great way to stay in contact with elected officials.
+Most legislators, but not all, use Facebook and Twitter to connect with their constituents.
 Often, you can find links to their social media pages on their websites.
 Keep your questions short, but specific.
-Here is an example of a Tweet to post with our hash tag and Twitter account at the end: What are candidates proposing to make early education affordable for every working parent? @promisethechild
+Here is an example of a Tweet to post with our Twitter account at the end.
+“What is your proposal to make quality early education and child care affordable for every working parent? @promisethechild

 Telephoning your members of Congress is a more personal way to get your message across.
 It can be intimidating, but if you have a clear purpose, write down what you want to say, practice it, and include a related personal story.
 Then you are likely to succeed.
-You can find the phone number on your elected officials’s web site or call the White House switchboard at 202-225–3121.
+You can find the phone number as we have suggested, or call the White House switchboard at 202-225–3121.

 Finally, you can attend a public event where you will have the opportunity to speak with a member of Congress.
 Bring a list of questions.
 You might go with a group of people who have similar questions.
 That way if you don’t get a chance to speak, a member of your group might.